BlackCat1606/sch-Conquer/README.md

 These methods are filled in within `GameFragment` within the Android project files, with appropriate actions that are to be taken, such as updating the screen when the board changes.
 The Javadoc can be referred to for more details.

-To follow polymorphism the `DotsServer` and `DotsClient` classes both share the same parent class `DotsServerClientParent`.
+Following polymorphism, the `DotsServer` and `DotsClient` classes both share the same parent class `DotsServerClientParent`.

 Here are the constructors for the respective classes: